-Divide into 4 warm pasta bowls and garnish each bowl with the clams in the shells.
+Divide into 2 warm pasta bowls and garnish each bowl with the clams in the shells along with the juice in the bowl.
 Pour the rest of the hot clam broth from from the skillet over each bowl.

 Sprinkle with some of the parsley, drizzle with a little extra-virgin olive oil, and serve with grated cheese, if desired.